 Although the reference stations are some 19 - 26 km away from the buoy location we see good agreement between the buoy and references.
-The correlations for wave height and period are better than in previous months.
+The waves this month has been lower and shorter than previous months and this will lead to more scatter (lower $R^2$ ) when wave height and period are compare over some distance.